Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 In the next step of this tutorial, we will build the Frontend interface to interact with our SmartContracts using HTML.

 First off, you would create your public folder, in the root project directory.
-In this folder you will create your "index.html" file.
+In this folder, you will create your `index.html` file.

-Open the "index.html" file located in the public folder of your project, and let's begin.
+Open the `index.html` file located in the public folder of your project, and let's begin.

 ```html
 <!DOCTYPE html>